 This course is designed for those in plant rescue teams which may have to respond to both confined space and high angle rescue situations, a common hazard for many industrial facilities.
 With most of the course being dedicated to field "hands-on" activities, the student hones skills that were learned in the basic course, as well more advanced skills that are crucial to safe and effective rescue work.
 Topics of instruction in which the student will participate include: anchor development, knot tying refreshment, load and force factors, repelling, self rescue, pick offs and advanced rigging techniques such as high-lines.

 If there is one thing that is certain about confined space/ high angle rescue skills, it is if not routinely practiced, skill will be lost in a very short time.
 We do not allow our clients to build a false sense of security without proper confined space/ high angle rescue refresher training.
 These advanced skills need to be practiced at regular intervals in order to maintain proficiency.
 Designed to work hand in hand with annual training courses, 4 to 8 hours of quarterly refresher training is designed to keep your confined space/ high angle rescue skills sharp and ready.

-This 40-hour DOT/AMA certified course provides your facility's medical first responders with the skills needed to initiate basic first aid and CPR within a trauma patients "Golden Hour".
-It may also include use of the AED (automatic electronic defibrillator), which is gaining widespread notoriety for saving the lives of heart attack victims both on and off the workplace.
+This 48-hour National Safety Council certified course provides your facility's medical first responders with the skills needed to initiate basic first aid and CPR within a trauma patient's "Golden Hour".
+It may also include the use of the AED (automatic electronic defibrillator), which is gaining widespread notoriety for saving the lives of heart attack victims both on and off the workplace.